Skip to content

 In the search bar, you can input field names or values for quick search and positioning;

-In the trace details page, you can view the relevant field attributes of the current trace under Extended Attributes:
+In the trace details page, you can view relevant field attributes of the current trace in Extended Attributes:

 Field